-According to Sallie Mae, U.S. families with one or more college students spent an average of $24,164 on tuition, housing, and linked expenses in 2015.
-That was 16% more than in 2014.
+According to Sallie Mae, U.S. families with one or more college students spent an average of $26,458 on tuition, housing, and linked expenses from 2017-18.

 Statistics like these underline the importance of saving and investing to fund a university education, but that effort has become optional to many.
 In its annual How America Saves for College survey, Sallie Mae found that only 48% of U.S. families with at least one child younger than age 18 were saving for college at all.
 Among those that were saving, the average 2015 amount was $10,040 – the lowest figure in the 7-year history of the survey.
 It is little wonder that 22% of college costs are covered by either parent or student borrowing.

 If you want to build a college fund, what should you keep in mind?
 What should you do?
 What should you avoid doing?

 First, save with realistic assumptions.
 Outdated perceptions of college expenses can linger, so be sure to replace them with current data and future projections.

 Consider a tax-advantaged account.
 Remarkably, Sallie Mae’s 2015 survey found that just 27% of households saving for higher education had chosen 529 plans or similar vehicles.
 Nearly half of the households building college funds were simply directing the money into common savings accounts, giving those dollars no chance to significantly grow or compound through equity investment.

 If you open a tax-advantaged account, fund it adequately.
 Some states have established very low contribution minimums for their college savings plans.
 That does not mean your contribution should be at or near that level.

 Explore your options with regard to these accounts.
 You can participate in any number of state-operated college savings plans, not just the one in your state.
 Another state’s plan may offer you different tax breaks or incentives.
 Many of these plans now offer more investment choices than they once did, in addition to the traditional age-based options.
 You can also change the way you invest assets in these plans, sometimes as often as twice a year.